Overview

 All client accounts for HSWS's advisory services provided on an ongoing basis are

-reviewed at least Annually by one of the Firm’s IARs, with regard to clients’ respective
+reviewed at least every 18 months by one of the Firm’s IARs, with regard to clients’

-investment policies and risk tolerance levels.
-All accounts at HSWS are assigned to these
+respective investment policies and risk tolerance levels.
+All accounts at HSWS are

 B. Factors That Will Trigger a Non-Periodic Review of Client